BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/algorithms.md

 But to re-emphasize Rorty's {cite}`rorty:2016` warning: we should not go overboard with this *romanticized* approach---that is, we should not assume that it contains "the truth" or a more direct relation to "the really real".

 If we are to live with algorithms---and more importantly, live well with them---then we must learn to see them not just as tools, but as active social, cultural, and philosophical artifacts.
-As systems that may be soon decoupled from psychic and social systems meaning that we will lose (direct) control over them.
+As systems that may soon be decoupled from psychic and social systems, meaning that we will lose (direct) control over them.
-They may very well co-evolve in an interdependent relation along side us and if they should become *autopoietic* we have to understand their *couplings* with social and psychic systems.
+They may very well co-evolve in an interdependent relation alongside us and if they should become *autopoietic* we have to understand their *couplings* with social and psychic systems.

 Here I wanna close with Rorty's words to emphasize that, while *imagination* is important, it can produce horrific ideas.
 Without bounds, *romanticism* can create a monster.